 Although it is possible to give a false answer to the behavioral question, it’s one that can be easily spotted if you exaggerate too much.

 The best way to answer them is with honesty, and if you truly can’t recall a time that you did anything like what they asked then it’s best to let them know and explain how you handled a similar situation or how you would specifically handle that should it occur.

-The key to a good job interview is to be prepared but not so much so that it seems as if every answer you give is rehearsed.
-Have a few key examples in mind about times you excelled or struggled at work, and you’ll find invariably that they get bought up in a job interview that focuses on behavioral questions.
+The key to a good job interview is to be prepared.
+However, not so much so that it seems as if every answer you give is rehearsed.
+Have a few key examples in mind about times you excelled or struggled at work.
+You’ll find invariably that they get bought up in a job interview that focuses on behavioral questions.